 - “It is possible.
 You can do it.
 Plan ahead and never let yourself be in a position where you are without complaint food choices.”
 Laura, FL

 - “Preparation is huge.
-Take an hour or two on the weekend to cut up vegetables, hard boil eggs, cook up meat, etc. so you can just grab it out of the fridge and don’t have to think about it.
-Keep your house well-stocked with Whole 30 approved foods and if necessary get rid of any food items that will tempt you.”
+Take an hour or two on the weekend to cut up vegetables, hard boil eggs, cook up meat, etc. Then you can just grab it out of the fridge and don’t have to think about it.
+Stock up on Whole30 compliant foods and if necessary get rid of anything that will tempt you.”
 Nicole, IA

 - “PREP!!!!
 I can’t say it enough.”
 Rose, VA

-- “First, Read It Starts with Food, then follow all the guidelines, prepping your fridge and pantry, joining the forums, telling someone you are doing this and explain to them what it is and what it means to you.”
+- “First, read It Starts with Food, then follow all the guidelines for prepping your fridge and pantry.
+Join the forums, tell someone you are doing this and explain to them what it means to you.”
 Marissa, CA

 - “Take the time and effort to plan ahead.”
 April, Scotland

 - “Plan ahead….find meals that sound wonderful and build your week around those foods.
-Prep your meals ahead of time so when you get home from work you are less likely to have the urge to snack or grab those convenience foods that are not a part of Whole30.”
+Prep your meals ahead of time.
+That way you’re less likely to snack or grab foods that are not a part of Whole30.”
 Sarah, CO

 You Can Do It!
 The Successful Solo Whole30